WRenchJr42/moffet_lang/README.md

 # MOFFET Language

 This code is a simple implementation of LLVM.
-For now , this code can behave as a LEXER.
+For now , this code can behave as a LEXER and somewhat as a PARSER.